0xIntuition/trust-whitepaper/trust-whitepaper.md

 ### Node Operator Delegation

-TRUST bonders also also optionally choose to delegate their bonded TRUST to node operators, to share in their risks and rewards.
+TRUST bonders also optionally choose to delegate their bonded TRUST to node operators, to share in their risks and rewards.
 This functionality is outlined in detail below, in the **Node Operator Bonding and Slashing Requirements** section.

 ### Aligning Incentives for Sustainable Growth